abdksyed/EVA4/11_SuperConvergence/Readme.md

 Colab file:(https://colab.research.google.com/drive/1EY1r2mzga7bmBBYUWGY2aNGTuijCCkAG?usp=sharing)

-To run the model, first we need to install the package 'pynoob' using !pip install pynoob.
+To run the model, first we need to install the package 'pynoob' using !pip install pynoob==0.1.0.6

 Alternately, we can upload all the necessary packagesto the colab directory.
 The packages can be found in the 11_SuperConvergence/packages folder of EVA4 repo.